sematext/docs/docs/guide/integrations-guide.md

 ### Logging

 Sematext stores data received through the Elasticsearch API and also through a variety of Syslog protocols.
 In order for the Sematext Cloud to receive data from your systems you need to install the agent on them.
-Logging apps require log shipper installation on your end, and information below explains the process.
+Logging Apps require log shipper installation on your end, and information below explains the process.

 #### Elasticsearch API